-Sambar is the most popular side dish in India especially for masala dosa.
+Sambar is the most popular side dish for idli, or dosa particularly for masal dosa all over India.
 But it is typically prepared by south Indians; others used to feel that their sambar is not as delicious as the one prepared by south Indians.

 So here is the recipe for simple and delicious sambar that is a perfect accompaniment for idli, dosa, vada, vennpongal or kichadi: